bmaneesh/satellite_img_class/README.md

 ### Training

 Run the main.py file in src to start training.
-VGG-Net fine tuned with conv layers frozen.
+The model is VGG-Net fine tuned with conv layers frozen.
 The top of the model is replaced with 2 FC layers for classification.

 ```
 python ./src/main.py